-Contrary to the common practice of concise and clear writing, his writing is often ambiguous, verbose, and guilty of tautology—saying the same thing at an increasingly deeper level.
+Contrary to his own advice to be clear and precise in speech and thinking, Peterson’s writing is often ambiguous, verbose, and guilty of tautology—saying the same thing at an increasingly deeper level.
 Critics may dismiss his writing as gobbledygook dressed up in pseudo-profundity.
 However, his admirers find his words tumbling out like cascading ocean waves and inspiring them to look and think about many important issues in a deeper way.
-Readers can form their own opinions by reading a quote from his overture that illustrates his recursive and obfuscating writing style:
+Readers can form their own opinions by reading a quote from his overture that illustrates his recursive and opaque writing style:

 How could the world be freed from the terrible dilemma of conflict, on the one hand, and psychological and social dissolution, on the other?
 The answer was this: through the elevation and development of the individual, and through the willingness of everyone to shoulder the burden of Being and to take the heroic path.
 We must each adopt as much responsibility as possible for individual life, society and the world.
 We must each tell the truth and repair what is in disrepair and break down and recreate what is old and outdated.
 It is in this manner that we can and must reduce the suffering that poisons the world.
 It’s asking a lot.
 It’s asking for everything.
 (Peterson, 2018, p. xxxiii)

 Peterson’s Unique View on the Psychology of Religious Values

 At the 2016 Meaning Conference, Peterson (2016) had already stressed the danger of nihilism and totalitarianism following the destruction of traditional religious values by rationalism and empiricism.
 He pointed out that neither a return to the past, nor individualistic heroism in creating meaning and value is the proper solution.
 Instead, he proposed an alternative approach based on the intersection of nature, culture, and individuals.